 DNA testing has become very popular.
 Thousands of people from all over the world have taken the National Geographic DNA test and have become part of the Genographics Project to find their “deep” ancestral beginnings.
-Others have submitted their DNA to companies such as Family Tree DNA, Relative Genetics, and several other companies who do DNA testing.
+Others use DNA to help with their genealogy and have tested with Family Tree DNA, 23andMe, and AncestryDNA.

 To help you connect with others who have a similar DNA to you, it will be helpful to have a many generational pedigree chart to post along with your DNA results, the more generations the better.
 Posting the pedigree chart may help you connect with someone researching a near ancestor to you.
 If you are not a genealogist, creating a pedigree chart and posting it may seem like an impossible task.
-Janna and Daniela can help you create the chart using the traditional genealogical approaches and help you post it next to your DNA results.
+Janna and Daniela can help you interpret your results, create the chart using the traditional genealogical approaches, and help you communicate with those you match genetically.

 Help Me!
 What kind of DNA test should I take and what information will it provide me?